 - Improving Mood: Laughter can lift your spirits by helping to reduce anxiety and depression, making you happier

-Laughter Draws You Closer to Others
+Laughter Helps You Connect with Others

 Give Yourself a Daily Dose of Laughter

 Laughter stops distressing emotions – it’s more difficult to feel anxious, sad, or angry when you’re laughing.
-Find ways to incorporate healthy laughter into your day – Find a friend, read a funny book, laugh at your pet, listen to a comedy podcast, and don’t take yourself too seriously!
+Find ways to incorporate healthy laughter into your day – Find a friend, read a funny book, laugh at your pet, listen to a comedy podcast, watch some TikToks and don’t take yourself too seriously!

 Remember, laughter is contagious!